MBhatia1/MapSolver/README.md

 The map solver takes a text file as input.
 Reads in 3 ints from the first line, representing the number of colors in the level, and the x and y dimensions of the level respectively.
 Ignores all comments.
 Underneath, the program reads in a map drawn in ASCII, and will generate the fastest solution (if possible) to the level.
 The solution is sent to terminal output.

-Unfortuantely, due to the honor code at my school, I cannot post this project for the time being.
+Unfortuantely, due to the honor code at my school, I cannot post the solution project for the time being.
+I have attached sample input files so that you may get an idea of the problem that was trying to be solved.
 If you are a recruiter and would like to see this project, please contact me at manavb@umich.edu